timescale/pgai/docs/self-hosted-getting-started.md

     );
     ```

-3. Insert some data into your new table.
+3. Next up we should insert some data into your new table.
 E.g. you can run these insert statements:
     ```sql
     INSERT INTO blog (title, authors, contents, metadata) VALUES